Connect and Manage Clouds

 - Service Provider

 Select your cloud provider from the drop-down list.

 Enter a name for the connected cloud.

-This is the name that users in your organization will see in the Couchbase Cloud UI, both in the Clouds tab, and when deploying clusters.
+This is the name that users in your organization will see in the Capella UI, both in the Clouds tab, and when deploying clusters.
 It can be helpful to use a descriptive name so that other users can easily identify the connected cloud.

 - Available Regions

 Select a cloud provider region from the drop-down list.
-This is the region in your cloud provider where Couchbase Cloud will set up a VPC environment.
+This is the region in your cloud provider where Capella will set up a VPC environment.
 All clusters that use this connected cloud will be deployed in the selected region.

 - CIDR Block

 Enter an IP range in CIDR notation.
-Couchbase cloud will use IPs in this range for deployed resources.
+Capella will use IPs in this range for deployed resources.
 Unless you plan on configuring a peering connection between your Couchbase cluster and your application server, you can feel free to accept the default CIDR block.

 If you do plan on configuring a peering connection for any of the clusters deployed on this connected cloud, then you must ensure that the CIDR block you enter does not overlap with the CIDR block of your application server.
 If you don’t know the CIDR block of your application server, or if you’re unsure whether or not you will need to configure a peering connection in the future, you can still move forward using the default CIDR block and just connect another cloud using a different CIDR block should it be necessary in the future.